 Dead Greek (Right-Alt + =)

 Maps Greek letters.
-Because there are letters in Greek than one letter in Greek that starts with the same letter (e.g. tau and theta), some Greek keys are not mapped in a position that is favorable.
+There is more than one letter in Greek.
+It starts with the same letter (e.g. tau and theta).
+Some Greek keys are not mapped in a position that is favorable.

 dead_greek + a → α (alpha)